I scream, you scream – well, you know the rest.

 When did the US create National Ice Cream Day?

-Thanks to President Ronald Reagan, National Ice Cream Day is a legit holiday.
+Thanks to President Ronald Reagan, National Ice Cream Day is legit.

 In 1984, he signed a proclamation that declared July to be National Ice Cream Month.
-The third Sunday of that month, which this year falls on July 21, became officially known as National Ice Cream Day.
+The third Sunday of that month, which this year is July 19, became officially known as National Ice Cream Day.

-The proclamation – number 5219, to be exact – describes ice cream as “a nutritious and wholesome food, enjoyed by over 90 percent of the people in the United States.”
+The proclamation – No. 5219, to be exact – describes “a nutritious and wholesome food, enjoyed by over 90 percent of the people in the United States.”

 Although we can’t vouch for his stats, it does sound pretty accurate.
 Right?